- Click here to find RELATED LIBRARY MATERIALS

 Disability Rights New Jersey – Provides free services to eligible New Jersey citizens with disabilities.
 Services include information & referral, technical assistance & training, legal & non-legal advocacy, and outreach & education.
 (Non-profit organization)

 Disaster Preparation for Individuals with Disabilities – People with disabilities often need additional time and assistance to prepare for a disaster.
-This page provides some quick, practical advice, with links to more in-depth information and guidance, including NJ Register Ready, a free and confidential program which allows residents with special needs to register with emergency response agencies, so emergency responders can better serve them in an emergency (New Jersey Office of Emergency Management).
+This page offers a printable brochure (in English and Spanish) with some basic practical advice, and a link to NJ Register Ready, a free and confidential program which allows residents with special needs to register with emergency response agencies, so emergency responders can better serve them in an emergency (New Jersey Office of Emergency Management).
 The Red Cross offers a free booklet you can download and print, Preparing for Disaster for People with Disabilities and other Special Needs (American Red Cross, Department of Homeland Security and FEMA).
+See also Ready.gov.
 For more general resources on dealing with disasters, see our Disasters Webfinder.

-Employment Info – See U.S. Department of Labor Disability Resources.
+Employment Info – See NJ Vocational Rehabilitation Services for Jobseekers with Disabilities [NEW!], Campaign for Disability Employment [NEW!], and other U.S. Department of Labor Disability Resources.
 For additional resources, see South Plainfield Public Library’s DIVERSITY EMPLOYMENT links and EMPLOYMENT LAW, HEALTH, & SAFETY links.

 Library Services for People with Disabilities – See BOOKS & READING links for people with special needs.
-Locally, the South Plainfield Public Library offers audio books, large print books, and homebound delivery.
+Locally, the South Plainfield Public Library offers audio books, large print books, free audiobook & ebook downloads and homebound delivery.
 Call us at (908) 754-7885 for more information.

 National Council on Independent Living – Selected links to organizations, agencies, and other resources for the disabled and their families.